Samuel-Ricardo/Cat-Tasks/README.md

  <br>
  <p align='justfy'>
-  Minimalist application made with native kotlin, the Cat Task is an app for personal organization through the planning of Tasks.
+  Minimalist offline first application made with native kotlin using the MVVM architecture, the Cat Task is an app for personal organization through the planning of Tasks.
 </p>

 <p align='justfy'>